In early 2007 before we moved, we attended a little Spanish community church near where we lived.

-We are the only North American family in the place (by American — they mean me, the English speaker).
+We were the only North American family in the place (by North American — they meant me, the English speaker).

-God has used this little church in ways to allow me to experience some healing and growth in my life, even though Spanish is not my first language.
+While we were there, God used this little church in ways to allow me to experience some healing and growth in my life, even though Spanish is not my first language.

-The service is in Spanish: prayers, announcements, greetings, offering, Scripture reading, and preaching.
+The service is 100% in Spanish: prayers, announcements, greetings, receiving the offering, Scripture reading, and preaching.

 I understand maybe 70% of the spoken word at this point in my life.